How did the Silk Road develop

 Hellenistic and Parthian Developments

-With the expansion of Alexander the Great’s empire to India and Central Asia, the Greeks became more aware of the riches of the East.
-Contacts between China and the Hellenistic world were likely made at this time, with Alexander having established the city of Alexandria Eschate (or Alexander the Farthest) that became an important trading city along the emerging Silk Road.
+With the expansion of Alexander the Great’s empire to India and Central Asia, the Greeks became more aware of the East's riches.
+Contacts between China and the Hellenistic world were likely made at this time, with Alexander having established the city of Alexandria Eschate (or Alexander the Farthest) that became an important trading city on the emerging Silk Road.
 By the 3rd and 2nd centuries BC, the Greco-Bactrian and Indo-Greek kingdoms were established, further promoting contacts between Greek, Indian, and Central Asian cultures.

-This act paved the way for the establishment of long-distance trade contacts with China and created the long-term basis for the Silk Road along which silk was traded from China up to the Mediterranean, crossing Parthian lands.
+This act paved the way for establishing long-distance trade contacts with China and created the long-term basis for the Silk Road, along which silk was traded from China up to the Mediterranean, crossing Parthian lands.
 This made the Parthians key actors in the trade.
 What is significant is even in times of major conflicts, such as between Rome and the Parthians, trade was not as easily disrupted as it had been in earlier periods.
 This begins to show the importance of wealth and financial power traders had in maintaining strong trade ties despite volatile political conditions.
-In fact, it was not just land routes across Asia that thrived but sea trade across the Old World also thrived.
+In fact, it was not just land routes across Asia that thrived, but sea trade across the Old World also thrived.

-It was not just trade of technologies or commodities that made the Silk Road important but it was major motivations for exploration and exchange of ideas that made the Silk Road influential.
-Religions such as Islam and Buddhism expanded along parts of the Silk Road and facilitated these religions in reaching China and Eastern Asia.
+It was not just the trade of technologies or commodities that made the Silk Road important.
+Still, it was major motivations for exploration and exchange of ideas that made the Silk Road influential.
+Religions such as Islam and Buddhism expanded along with parts of the Silk Road and facilitated these religions in reaching China and Eastern Asia.

-In Europe, with the beginning of the Renaissance, greater desire for luxury items from China once again reached levels seen during the Roman period.
+With the beginning of the Renaissance in Europe, a greater desire for luxury items from China reached levels seen during the Roman period.
 At this time, however, there was a realization that much of the trade was controlled by the Islamic states, including the rising Ottomans.
-The desire to reach China and its riches motivated Europeans to find alternative routes, leading to the exploration of the New World.
-In effect, the discoveries by Columbus and later explorers in the 15th and 16th centuries were a reaction against the control of trade by Islamic powers in the Near East and Central Asia.
+The desire to reach China and its riches motivated Europeans to find alternative routes, leading to the New World's exploration.
+In effect, Columbus and later explorers' discoveries in the 15th and 16th centuries were a reaction against the control of trade by Islamic powers in the Near East and Central Asia.

 Related DailyHistory.org Articles